CodeFac7ory/consent-ui/README.md

-#Consent-UI
+# Consent-UI

-Depedencies can be installed with:
+The depedencies can be installed with:
 ```
 yarn
 ```